Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Proposed Method

-In this learning task (see Fig. \fref{fig: network}), each agent’s state \(s_t\) encodes the current best solution at iteration \(t\) as a three-dimensional tensor of shape \(E \times M \times D\).
-Here, \(E\) is the number of substation-to-substation paths, \(M\) is the maximum number of nodes per path (including road nodes), and \(D=2\) stores the planar coordinates of nodes.
-The action \(a_t\) specifies the perturbation applied to the incumbent solution, that is, the set of edges to destroy. \(a_t\) is obtained by probability sampling from the probability vector \(p(a \mid s_t)\) produced by the neural network.
+The state $s_t$ encodes the current best solution at iteration $t$ as a three-dimensional tensor of shape $E \times M \times D$, where $E$ is the number of substation-to-substation paths, $M$ is the maximum number of nodes per path (including road nodes), and $D = 2$ stores the planar coordinates of nodes.
+This compact tensor representation captures the spatial structure of the network and facilitates efficient neural network processing.
+Critically, by incorporating the concrete cable routing information from the incumbent lower-level solution as prior knowledge, the state representation establishes a direct connection between the upper-level sampling decisions and lower-level route configurations.
+This alignment between state features and the reward signal, which evaluates the objective improvement of newly sampled solutions, enables the DRL agent to learn effective exploration strategies that respect the interdependencies between upper and lower decision levels, rather than treating them independently.

-After the destroyed edges are re-planned via the repair operator \(\mathbb{R}\), the reward \(r_t\) provides feedback on action quality and is defined as follows:

-where \(C_{t+1}\) is the cost of the new solution, and \(C_t^*\) is the minimum cost found so far.

-During training, each agent employs a policy \(p(a \mid s)\) that maps states to actions.
-After accumulating per-sample losses over a batch, the policy network parameters are updated by minimizing the aggregated loss \(L\):

-where \(B\) is the batch size, \(r_i\) is the reward for action \(a_i\), \(s_i\) is the corresponding state, and \(b(s_i)\) is a baseline function that reduces variance in the reward signal.
-The baseline \(b(s_i)\) is evaluated by a three-layer fully connected neural network.